HappySeaFox/sail/EXAMPLES.md

 ### 3. `deep diver`

-**Purpose:** read a single-paged or multi-paged image from a file or memory.
+**Purpose:** load a single-paged or multi-paged image from a file or memory.
 Specify a concrete codec to use.
              Possibly specify I/O controlling options.

 #### C: